HomePosts8 Ways Mr. Cooper Customers Can Avoid Scams

 Phone scams can sound convincing (here’s a phone scam example from the Federal Trade Commission).
 To avoid these:

-Note: We never provide personal or cell phone contact numbers in official communications related to mortgage assistance. - Watch out for “call spoofing”—scammers can disguise their caller ID numbers and hide behind legitimate company numbers.
+• Watch out for “call spoofing”—scammers can disguise their caller ID numbers and hide behind legitimate company numbers.

-- Disconnect from automated calls that ask you to enter personal information, like your loan number, date of birth, social security number or last 4 digits—Mr. Cooper will never ask for this information in an automated call.
+• Disconnect from automated calls that ask you to enter personal information, like your loan number, date of birth, Social Security number or last 4 digits—Mr. Cooper will never ask for this information in an automated call.

 If you accept a call that sounds like it’s from Mr. Cooper, take time to confirm it’s us.
 If in doubt, hang up and call us back on a verified number.